-4.2 Data Modifications
+4.2.
+Data Modifications

-Tertiary Storage Updates Despite a growing reliance on hard drives, traditional tertiary corpora continue to be fairly static; 60% of the LANL content we observed was not modified in nearly a year.
+Tertiary Storage Updates.
+Despite a greater fraction of the system being disk based, traditional tertiary corpora continue to be fairly static; 60% of the LANL content we observed was not modified in nearly a year.

-We begin by examining the private scientific dataset, the corpus most similar to the previous study of tertiary storage [25].
+We begin by examining the private SCIENTIFIC dataset, the corpus most similar to the previous study of tertiary storage [Miller and Katz 1993].
 Figure 2 is a heat-map showing the fraction of individual records (files) in the corpus that fall into various age ranges over time.
 The y-axis corresponds to histogram bucket ranges, and the x-axis the day of the trace.
 The heat-scale on the right maps shade to the total fraction of archive contents.
 Thus, a corpus that exhibited a high degree of content modification across many files would be warmest along the base of the y-axis; many records would have a recent modification time.